-When using X (previously known as Twitter):
+When using Twitter:

 - Check who is following you regularly and block anyone you do not wish to see your "tweets" - Set your privacy settings to limit who sees your updates - Change your username so it is not your actual name - Check the settings to control what others can find out about you - Consider using a graphic or an icon rather than a photo of yourself in your profile.
-If you do use a photo, make sure it is not rude, suggestive or would otherwise attract inappropriate contact.
+If you do use a photo, make sure it is not rude, 'suggestive' or would otherwise attract inappropriate contact.